Best Management Styles For Project Managers

-Democratic management style crates happiness and harmony in project teams because everybody joins decision making while performing tasks.
+Democratic management style promotes happiness in the workplace and creates harmony in project teams because everybody joins decision-making while performing tasks.
 Therefore the final product will be built with their collective work.
 Since all the team members contribute to the conversation, this management style can be more effective in conflict management.

 In democratic work environments, all the team members participate in decisions.
 However, everyone’s decision means sometimes no one’s decision.
 When the actions associated with decisions are not managed correctly or if there is uncertainty regarding the role of process owners, mistakes might be inevitable.